Everything you want to know about your royalty statement.

 Do you charge a transaction or conversion fee for payouts?

-Songtrust charges a 15% commission on any performance, mechanical, or micro-sync royalties we collect on behalf of your publisher’s share.
+As of January 1st, 2025*, Songtrust charges a 15% commission on any performance royalties we collect on behalf of your publisher’s share.
 Your writer’s share should come directly from your PRO.
+Songtrust charges a 20% commission on any non-performance (world-wide mechanical) royalties we collect on your behalf.
 A diagram explaining what Songtrust collects and charges a commission for can be found here.

 Songtrust does not charge clients any fees for transferring royalty payments within their accounts.